 Use the arrow keys to highlight "Standard CMOS Features" and press <Enter>.
-A screen similar to the one below will appear.
+A screen similar to the one on the next page will appear.

 The settings on the screen are for reference only.
 Your version may not be identical to this one.